Vector35/binaryninja-api/docs/getting-started.md

 ## Linux Setup

-Because Linux install locations can vary widely, we do not assume a Binary Ninja has been installed in any particular folder on Linux.
+Because Linux install locations can vary widely, we do not assume that Binary Ninja has been installed in any particular folder on Linux.
 Rather, you can simply run `binaryninja/scripts/linux-setup.sh` after extracting the zip and various file associations, icons, and other settings will be set up.
 Run it with `-h` to see the customization options.

 ## Loading Files